Muhammad-Dawood-Kiani/Designing-of-HVAC-system-for-Mechanical-Hall/README.md

 # Designing-of-HVAC-system-for-Mechanical-Hall
-This report presents a thorough examination and design proposal for the HVAC system designated for  the Mechanical Hall at MUST.
-The focus is on achieving optimal indoor environmental conditions  through rooftop installation and ducted chilled air supply.

 This report presents a thorough examination and design proposal for the HVAC system designated for

 the Mechanical Hall at MUST.
 The focus is on achieving optimal indoor environmental conditions